 Should I See A Doctor?

 A doctor should be consulted about any reductions in the normal range of motion of the joints.
-Also one should go to the doctor if an individual can’t fully straighten or bend one or more joints or if you’re having difficulty moving a certain joint.
+Also, one should go to the doctor if an individual can’t fully straighten or bend one or more joints or if you’re having difficulty moving a certain joint.

-People are not always aware of limited range of motion.
+People are not always aware of a limited range of motion.
 An individual may see a doctor for an unrelated reason and discover that they’re also experiencing a lack of mobility in one or more joints.

 Complications Associated: Limited Range Of Motion

 In some cases, the position of the joint may become permanently fixed.
-This means there is no longer movement in the joint past a given point.
+This means there is no longer moving in the joint past a given point.
 These are known as contracture deformities.
 Conditions associated with this include:

 - Cerebral palsy

-- Dupuytren’s contracture is a thickening of the tissue layer beneath the skin in the hands and wrist
+- Dupuytren’s contracture is a thickening of the tissue layer beneath the skin in the hands and wrist.

 - Muscular dystrophy is an inherited disease involving muscle weakness

-- Volkmann’s contracture is a lack of blood flow to the forearm causing the muscles in the arm to shorten
+- Volkmann’s contracture is a lack of blood flow to the forearm, causing the muscles in the arm to shorten

 Limited Range Of Motion: Diagnosis